4. Registration and fees

 4.4.2 Program fee refunds/adjustments

-After this deadline, a refund and/or adjustment for that term will not be provided and you will be responsible for paying the full-term fees.
+After this deadline, a refund and/or adjustment for that term will not be provided and you'll be responsible for paying the full-term fees.
 Fees paid for subsequent terms will be refunded.
 This applies to all students including if you pay your fees through your OSAP funding, or any other sponsorship (WSIB, band council, company, etc.).
 If there are extenuating circumstances after the refund deadline, refer to section 4.4.3 Withdrawals after the deadline due to extenuating circumstances.

 4.4.2.1 Refunds – domestic students

 When calculating the adjustment or refund, the college will withhold $250 CAD (non-refundable deposit) for program withdrawals as well as any other non-refundable fee items.
 Any outstanding balances owing on your account will be deducted from the refund.
 If tuition and fees were paid by OSAP, a refund is issued back to the National Student Loan Centre.
-Refunds are issued as e-transfers to your Georgian College email.
+Refunds are issued as e-transfers to your Georgian email.

 4.4.2.2 Refunds – international students